yuvi027/DigitalTwin/v2/README.md

 ## **University Campus Network**

 This project simulate the real world scenario of a unitveristy campus where there are dedicated slices for researchers and students exams.
-We have three slices:
+We have 2 slices:
-1. Student slice: Only used by students.
-Deactivated under an exam to prevent communication between students
-2. Shared slice: When there is no exam or simulation the link is shared 50/50.
-When there is no exam and a simulation is being run the researchers are allocated 75% of the link.
+1. Shared slice: When there is no exam or simulation, the link is for students.
+When there is no exam and a simulation is being run, it is shared 50/50.
+When there is an exam and a simulation, the link is for researchers.
+When there is an exam and no simulation, the link is deactivated/
-3. Researcher slice: Only for researchers.
+2. Researcher slice: Only for researchers.
 Always active by default

 ![project-diagram](https://github.com/user-attachments/assets/78e8d061-34d3-4b11-9076-d6ca92c00bec)